tsyqe/echopod/README.md

 ## Modes

-echopod has two backends: SQL database or plain text files.
+Echopod has two backends: SQL database or plain text files.
 The former being more scalable, the latter being easier to inspect and manipulate with Unix tools.

 By default it builds in file mode, to build in sql mode, build with `cargo build --features backend-sql`.

 ## SQLx offline build

-echopod uses sqlx in [offline mode] for builds (see [`build.rs`](./build.rs) for more).
+Echopod uses sqlx in [offline mode] for builds (see [`build.rs`](./build.rs) for more).

 To update the schema:
 ```sh